Guru (2016 film): Soundtrack

 Amitraj, Pankaj Padghan and Praful Karlekar composed the music for this film.
 Kshitij Patwardhan, Mandar Cholkar, Sachin Pathak wrote lyrics for the film.
 Title song from the movie composed by Amitraj written by Sachin Pathak and sung by Adarsh Shinde was released on 22 December 2015.

-Release
+Release and reception

 Film had a theatrical release on 22 January 2016.
-Ankush was praised for his action role.
-The film earned positive reviews.
-Abp Maza gave 3.5* and india.com gave 4*.
+ABP Majha gave 3.5/5 and india.com gave 4/5 rating in the review.